Carney’s Budget:

 -

 The new Capital Budgeting Framework is not neutral—it will reshape which voices get heard and which solutions get funded.
-This database shows you who was positioning for influence before the rules changed.
+This database shows you who benefits and who gets left behind.

 Pre-budget submission not included that you want to see?
 Send me a message